Connect with Our Trusted API License Experts

 - strong reputation in financial services

-Key requirements to obtain the Payment Institution (API) Licence in the UK
+Key requirements to obtain the API License in the UK

 - meet the initial capital requirement; a minimum capital requirement of €20,000 to establish a Payment Institution